Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Background

-Apart from dimensionality transform, another commonly used transfer learning method is {\em Similarity-Based} approach.
-For example, the Burak filter~\cite{turhan09} builds its training sets by finding the k = 10 nearest code modules in S for every $ t \in T $.
-Other methods employ techniques such as recursive bi-clustering and pruning~\cite{kocaguneli2015transfer} or combining domain knowledge with automatic processing of features~\cite{zhang2016towards}.
-Our current implementation for GENERAL is based around the BIRCH clustering algorithm~\cite{zhang1996birch} that groups together projects with similar median values for their features.
-Hence, GENERAL is a similarity-based algorithm.
+Another way to divide transfer learning is the approach that it follows.
+One is dimensional transformation methods, which manipulate the raw source data until it matches the target.
+Ma et al.~\cite{Ma2012} introduced dimensional transformation using transfer naive Bayes (TNB).
+Since then there are many such algorithms have been proposed such as TCA~\cite{Nam13}, TCA+~\cite{Nam2015}, TPTL~\cite{liu2019two}, balanced distribution~\cite{xu2019cross}.
+The second is {\em Similarity-Based} approach.
+Like Burak filter~\cite{turhan09} or combining domain knowledge with automatic processing of features~\cite{zhang2016towards}.
+Our current implementation for STABILIZER is based around the BIRCH clustering algorithm~\cite{zhang1996birch} that groups together projects with similar median values for their features.
+Hence, STABILIZER is a similarity-based algorithm.

 Another useful transfer learning approach is Krishna et al.'s {\em bellwether} method~\cite{krishna2017simpler,krishna16}.
 According to Krishna et al., within a community of software projects, there is one exemplary project called the bellwether, which can define predictors for the others.
 This effect is called {\em the bellwether effect}.
 They exploit this Bellwether effect in their {\em bellwether method} that searches for such an exemplar bellwether project to construct a transfer learner with it\footnote{According to the Oxford English Dictionary, the bellwether is the leading sheep of a flock, with a bell on its neck, that all other sheep follow.}.